-1. Distribution leaders will focus on migrating to intelligent ERP systems.
+1. Distribution Leaders will Focus on Migrating to Intelligent ERP Systems

-3. Many distributors will focus on ERP software’s accounting capabilities.
+3. Many Distributors will Focus on ERP Software’s Accounting Capabilities

-4. There will be a push for in-memory computing.
+4. There will be a Push for In-Memory Computing

-5. Knowing the importance of field sales, distributors will look for ERP software that allows reps to stay connected outside of the office.
+5. Knowing the Importance of Field Sales, Distributors will look for ERP Software that Allows Reps to Stay Connected Outside of the Office

-Effective communication can be a crucial factor in a distributor’s success.
+In the distribution industry, effective communication can be a crucial factor in how successful or unsuccessful a company is.
 As a result, distributors will opt for ERP systems that provide the best mobile access options, often referred to as the internet of things (IoT).
 Mobile devices can help ensure that reps have pertinent customer information, such as purchasing history and order information, as well as real-time product information at their fingertips.